 Calculating the Cost of Gas for a Road Trip

-Once you know your car's MPG, you can calculate the amount of fuel you'll need on your road trip.
+Once you know your car's mpg, you can calculate the amount of fuel you'll need on your road trip.
 First, find out how many miles you plan to drive by entering your starting and ending points into an online maps program like MapQuest or Google Maps.
-Then divide this mileage figure by your car's MPG rating to find out how many gallons of fuel you'll need on your trip.
-For instance, if you plan to drive 500 miles in a car that gets 25 MPG, you'll need about 20 gallons of gasoline.
-To find out your total fuel cost, visit the American Automobile Association's (AAA) Daily Fuel Gauge Report to determine the average gas prices in the area you'll be driving.
-Multiply the number of gallons you need times the average gas price to get your total fuel cost.
-For example, if gas is about $3.50 a gallon in your area and you need 20 gallons to drive your trip distance, you'll pay $75 for gasoline.
+Then divide this mileage figure by your car's mpg rating to find out how many gallons of fuel you'll need on your trip.
+For instance, if you plan to drive 500 miles (804.6 kilometers) in a car that gets 25 mpg (10.6 km/l), you'll need about 20 gallons (76 liters) of gasoline.